citusdata/citus_docs/reference/append.rst

 Deleting Data
 ---------------

-The most flexible way to modify or delete rows throughout a Citus cluster is the master_modify_multiple_shards command.
-It takes a regular SQL statement as argument and runs it on all workers:
+The most flexible way to modify or delete rows throughout a Citus cluster with regular SQL statements:

 ::

-  SELECT master_modify_multiple_shards(
+  DELETE FROM github_events
-    'DELETE FROM github_events WHERE created_at >= ''2015-01-01 00:00:00''');
+  WHERE created_at >= '2015-01-01 00:03:00';

-The function uses a configurable commit protocol to update or delete data safely across multiple shards.
-Unlike master_apply_delete_command, it works at the row- rather than shard-level to modify or delete all rows that match the condition in the where clause.
+Unlike master_apply_delete_command, standard SQL works at the row- rather than shard-level to modify or delete all rows that match the condition in the where clause.
 It deletes rows regardless of whether they comprise an entire shard.
-To learn more about the function, its arguments and its usage, please visit the :ref:`user_defined_functions` section of our documentation.

 Dropping Tables
 ---------------